patrickkabwe/node-graphql-starter-with-ts/README.md

 # node-graphql-starter

-This graphql project is built with `fastify` and `apollo server`, it enables you to get started working on your projects logic immediately.
+This graphql project is built with `fastify`,  `primsa` and `apollo server`, it enables you to get started working on your projects logic immediately.

 ### No need of setup 😀 🚀